ebylaska/HeteroFAM/thrust2.md

-# Thrust 2: Prototype Development
+# Thrust 2: Prototype Development of COVOs-QFLOW for Periodic Materials

 ## **Objective**
 Develop prototypes to study correlated electron physics and emergent states.